techieAgnostic/cellularAutomata/README.md

 # cellularAutomata

-!!!
-WARNING !!!
-this will probably leak memory until i write a clamp function also this readme is out of date
-!!!
-WARNING !!!

-a small application for running a one-dimensional cellular automata from random inputs, using comonads
+a small application for running cellular automata from random inputs, using comonads

-now also supports 2d automata, check out [here](conwayExample.txt) for an example of the current output of the program

 ## usage

-the program will default to the size of the window `-w` and `-g` inputs can be given to determine the width and height, respectively
+the program will default to the size of the window `-w` and `-h` inputs can be given to determine the width and height, respectively

 ## requirements